breckenridmj/parci-java-file-organizer/README.md

 - **City-based Categorization:** Files are placed in folders according to their associated city.
 - **Desktop Application:** Parci provides a user-friendly interface for file organization tasks.

+## Files

+The program follows a file-naming convention: XXXXXXXX_XXXXX_XXX_XXX, where the files are sorted accordingly.
+It's configured to extract the second entry, and the user inputs the city corresponding to the ID.

 ## Usage

 1. **Download and Install:**